WELCOME TO PROJECT 18

 Founder & Director, Project 18 the wellbeing nook

 Jodie has over 20 years experience working with vulnerable and at-risk children, young people and their families.
 She knows the importance of creating safe and welcoming environments; places that provide opportunities to connect, engage and be genuinely supported.
+Jodie has established Project 18 to provide counselling to children and young people in a space that is friendly, accepting, relaxed, creative and playful.

 OUR FOUNDER